Kadantte/Aishite/README.md

 ## Q. **App** is not showing anything!

-If you ever encounter this issue, it means something is blocking your `http(s)-request` to the server.<br>
+If you ever encounter this issue, it means something is blocking your `http?s-request` to the server.<br>
 Thankfully, recent change to our code allows debugging much easier.<br>
 Thus please file an issue with debugger logs attached to.<br>
 In addition, if you live in `South Korea`, chances are high that it's due to<br>